 To identify the PAB of strepsirrhines, we used an approach relying on sequencing a male and a female at low/moderate depth, mapping the reads to a reference genome and computing the male:female depth ratio (Vicoso and Bachtrog 2011; Vicoso et al. 2013a; Vicoso et al. 2013b; Zhou et al. 2014).
 For autosomes, a M:F depth ratio of 1 is expected as males and females have the same copy number of autosomes.
-On the X chromosome, a ratio of 1 should indicate the PAR that is shared among sexes, a ratio of 0.5 the X-specific region as males have only one such region and females two, and the boundary between both would indicate the PAB.
-Using Illumina short-read sequencing technology, we sequenced a male and a female genome in seven species covering the main strepsirrhine lineages representing 65 My of evolution (Pozzi et al. 2014): four Lemuriformes (aye-ayes, gray mouse lemur, red-bellied lemur, greater bamboo lemur) and three Lorisiformes (northern greater galago, senegal bushbaby, slow loris).
+On the X chromosome, a ratio of 1 should indicate the PAR that is shared among sexes, a ratio of 0.5 should indicate the X-specific region as males have only one such region and females two, and the boundary between both would indicate the PAB.
+Using Illumina short-read sequencing technology, we sequenced a male and a female genome in seven species covering the main strepsirrhine lineages representing 65 My of evolution (Pozzi et al. 2014): four Lemuriformes (Daubentonia madagascariensis - aye-ayes, Microcebus murinus - gray mouse lemur, Eulemur rubriventer - red-bellied lemur, Prolemur simus - greater bamboo lemur) and three Lorisiformes (Otolemur garnetti - northern greater galago, Galago senegalensis - senegal bushbaby, Nyctibebus coucang - slow loris).
 The sequencing depth of each sample was between 11.8X and 39.1X (assuming a genome size identical to the human genome) with 78% of the samples being between 20X and 40X, i.e. moderate sequencing depth (Table S1).
 We then mapped the reads onto publicly available reference genomes of two strepsirrhines (using the human X to scaffold the strepsirrhine X chromosome) and computed a normalized M:F depth ratio to identify the X-specific region and the PAR on the X chromosome (see Methods).

 Results

 Figure 1A-B shows the results for the gray mouse lemur.
-Using the human X chromosome to order the gray mouse lemur X scaffolds, we found that the scaffolds corresponding to human strata 4, 5 and PAR1 have a M:F depth ratio around 1 (Fig. 1B), indicating that these regions have remained pseudoautosomal in gray mouse lemurs and agreeing with older cytogenetic data (Glaser et al. 1999).
+Using the human X chromosome to order the gray mouse lemur X scaffolds, we found that the scaffolds corresponding to human PAR1 and strata 4 and 5 have a M:F depth ratio around 1 (Fig. 1B), indicating that these regions have remained pseudoautosomal in gray mouse lemurs in agreement with older cytogenetic data (Glaser et al. 1999).
 The rest of the gray mouse lemur X is X-specific with a M:F ratio close to 0.5.
 However, five regions in the X-specific region show an elevated ratio.
 Detailed analysis of these five regions showed that they are fragments of autosomes (see Text S1).
 It is not clear, however, whether this comes from contamination of the assembly of the X chromosome by autosomal scaffolds or if this has resulted from fusion of autosomal DNA fragments to the PAR during evolution, which are misplaced in the current assembly of the X chromosome.
-Only an improved assembly of the X chromosome in the gray mouse lemur could confirm one of these alternatives.
 With the fragmented assembly that is available our approach can only reliably identify the PAB, not the size of the PAR.
 If some autosomal material were translocated to the PAR, and thus enlarging it, it would not be possible to detect it with our approach.
-Despite these limitations, it is nonetheless clear that the regions homologous to strata 4, 5 and PAR1 of humans are still recombining in gray mouse lemur and that the location of the PAB is conserved.
+Only an improved assembly of the X chromosome in the gray mouse lemur could confirm one of these alternatives.
+Despite these limitations, it is nonetheless clear that the regions homologous to human PAR1 and strata 4 and 5 are still recombining in gray mouse lemur.